 The answer is not a simple one.
 Of course there is no easy fix to this issue, but there are a few things you can do in the home to help minimize risk.
-Read on to see how this is not just a localized issue and for tips to help the air you are breathing in at home.
+Find out how to ensure you breathe healthy air at home.

 As we have seen, this problem is not just a one off.
-Back in 2019, the Kincade fire in California burned 77,758 acres of vegetation and was active for 13 days3.
+Back in 2019, the Kincade fire in California burned 77,758 acres of vegetation and was active for 13 days4.

-Similarly in 2018, catastrophic fires also ripped through California with Pacific Gas & Electric Corp set to pay “$1bn (£800m) to local California authorities for wildfire damage blamed on the firm”4.
-In Hawaii, Maui county residents were also evacuated in July 20195.
-Alaska’s Hauss Creek fire was reported as the Nation's largest wildfire of 20196.
+Similarly in 2018, catastrophic fires also ripped through California with Pacific Gas & Electric Corp set to pay “$1bn (£800m) to local California authorities for wildfire damage blamed on the firm”4.5.
+In Hawaii, Maui county residents were also evacuated in July 20196.
+Alaska’s Hauss Creek fire was reported as the Nation's largest wildfire of 20197.

 In light of this, Airthings dive into the few things you can do to protect against wildfire air issues at home.

 First and foremost, follow your local governments advice, and on top of this, here is our curated list of top tips to help with wildfire smoke indoors.

 The Environmental protection Agency (EPA) recommenders keeping windows and doors closed if you're in a wildfire zone.
 Naturally, in some parts of the world this means that your home could become very warm.
 They go on to suggest that you can use fans and air conditioning to stay cool.
 If you cannot stay cool, seek shelter elsewhere10.